nikitakoliada/IZP_cluster/README.md

-My first university project on C
+My first university project in C

 The goal of the project is to create a program that would emulate a simplified algorithm for searching for contacts entered using a sequence of digits.